HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 ![color_attributes](imgs/color_attributes.png)

-Here we can see the 12 most important attributes that the Material Design Library offer us.
+Here we can see the 12 most important color attributes that the Material Design Library offers us.

 ```
 colorPrimary